- DIVISION: Tracheophyta

 Somewhere around 8,000 years ago, people—probably in New Guinea—began cultivating sugarcane so that they could chew on the sweet canes.
 The crop spread slowly throughout southern Asia.
 In India, people devised a way to extract a mixture of sticky syrup and crystalized sugar, a popular product that they traded throughout Asia and the Middle East.
 By the 1200s, the sweet “spice” had made its way to Europe, but it was rare—and expensive!

-Spanish and Portuguese explorers brought sugarcane to the New World in the late 1400s, and in the favorable climate, it quickly spread.
+The Spanish and Portuguese brought sugarcane to the Americas in the late 1400s, and in the favorable climate, it quickly spread.
 European colonists cultivated it as a valuable crop in Mexico, Puerto Rico, Hispaniola (now Cuba), and many parts of South America, among other places.
 Processes for refining sugar improved, and it became the world’s most profitable industry.
 But there was a problem: an insufficient labor force.
 And here the history of sugar becomes intertwined with the slave trade.
 A triangular trading system brought European manufactured goods to Africa in exchange for slaves, and then transported the slaves—under horrific conditions—to Caribbean sugar plantations, where they were traded for sugar, rum, and tobacco before the ships returned home.

 A giant member of the grass family, sugarcane might remind you of bamboo, another strikingly tall grass.
 Like bamboo, cylindrical sugar canes (the stems, also called culms) are jointed and thick—to 2 inches (5 centimeters) in diameter.
 A joint is called a node, and that’s where leaves and buds attach.
 The area between joints is called an internode.
 But unlike the hollow internodes of bamboo, sugar canes are solidly filled with fibrous, juicy pith—the source of sugar.